2020-2022 SREC BYLAWS – Revised 9-19-2020

-- The TREASURER shall be appointed immediately following the election of a Chairman, subject to confirmation by the SREC.
+- The TREASURER shall be appointed by the Chairman, subject to confirmation by the SREC.
 The Treasurer may exercise all powers and duties of that office prior to and following confirmation.
 The Treasurer shall be custodian of all funds belonging to the Party and shall submit a monthly report of net income by category and expenses by category to the SREC, quarterly report of disbursements and receipts to the SREC.
 He shall supervise a system of bookkeeping in which the accounts correspond to identical categories in the budget, the records of which shall be in safekeeping at State Headquarters and available for inspection by any member of the SREC and/or the Officials Committee.
 The Treasurer shall be responsible for filing with the appropriate authorities all statements and reports required by state or federal law.
 At the end of his term of office, he shall turn over to his successor all funds, books, and other papers of the Party.
-The Treasurer shall be a voting ex-officio member of any SREC committee or board having supervisory or oversight responsibility over the state party’s “non-allocable” or “exempt” (as those terms are used in federal campaign-finance law) state campaign activities (including programs conducted by the “Victory” committee of the SREC).
+The Treasurer shall be an ex-officio member of any SREC committee or board having supervisory or oversight responsibility over the state party’s “non-allocable” or “exempt” (as those terms are used in federal campaign-finance law) state campaign activities (including programs conducted by the “Victory” committee of the SREC).

 - The ASSISTANT TREASURER(S) (optional) may be appointed by the Chairman subject to confirmation by the SREC.
 In the event of the Treasurer’s death, resignation, or inability to serve, the Assistant Treasurer(s), if any, automatically shall succeed to the office of Treasurer and assume the duties thereof until the Treasurer’s replacement by action of the Chairman.
 Each Assistant Treasurer, if any, shall be a voting ex-officio member of the Finance Committee.